-When students arrive late to school, parents/guardians are required to sign the attendance sheet in the 11/12 office.
+When students arrive late to school, parents/quardians are required to sign the attendance sheet in the 11/12 office.

 Tardy students must have a written note from their parent or guardian.
 School administrators will determine if a note warrants an excused or unexcused tardy.
+After 10 excused/unexcused tardies, a doctor's note will be required.
 Students who are tardy because of a doctor's appointment need a note from the doctor.
 Notes regarding tardiness to school must be submitted within ten (10) days of the late arrival in order to be considered excused.
 The third tardy, and each tardy thereafter, may result in detention.
 Chronic tardiness may result in suspension from school and/or a parent/guardian conference.